semgrep/semgrep-docs/docs/troubleshooting/gitlab-sast.md

 [TOC]

-# The Semgrep SAST CI job is slow
+# If the Semgrep SAST CI job is slow

 The Semgrep SAST job should take less than a minute to scan a large project with 50k lines of Python and TypeScript code.